 Underway hull-mounted ADCP data were collected throughout the cruise using two independent systems.
 These were a 75 kHz Ocean Surveyor (OS75) and a 150 kHz Ocean Surveyor (OS150) ADCP (both from Teledyne RD Instruments).
 UHDAS data acquisition software from University of Hawaii was used to collect raw ADCP data from each instrument.
-Five-minute final processed data were available in absolute velocity profiles throughout the cruise.
-Barotropic tidal velocities were then removed using Matlab OTIS tidal predictions, kindly provided by Laurie Padman, Earth Systems Research.
+Subsequent post-cruise processing was then carried out to obtain the final, quality controlled velocity profiles.
+Lastly, the barotropic tidal signals were removed from the data using the OTIS tidal predictions, kindly provided by Laurie Padman, Earth Systems Research.

-The OS150 and OS75 systems recorded data throughout the entire cruise.
-Special care was taken to steam at a slower speed (12 kts, or 10 kts during high-wind conditions) during survey sections to ensure higher data quality and greater data return.
-The overall quality of the SADCP data was good, with the exception of survey locations associated with water depths of 30 m or less.
-In areas with shallower water depths, the SADCP data return was minimal due to the frequency ranges used.
+Special care was taken to steam at a slower speed (12 kts, or 10 kts during high-wind conditions) during the transects to ensure higher data quality and greater data return.
+The overall quality of the SADCP data was very good, with the exception of the measurements collected in water depths of 30 m or less.
+In such areas the SADCP data return was minimal due to the frequency ranges used.
 Please see cruise report for more details.

 Please see below for the final quality-controlled and edited ADCP UHDAS/CODAS database files.